ALSPAC/Children of the 90s privacy notice

 - Finding participants who we lose contact with

-We also provide you with further information on your privacy, confidentiality and anonymity in other parts of our website, and in the information we send you via post and email when we ask you to take part in clinics or questionnaires.
+We also provide you with further information on your privacy, confidentiality and anonymity in other parts of our website and, for participants, in the information we send you via post and email when we ask you to take part in clinics or questionnaires.

 Complaints or queries

 ALSPAC aims to meet the highest standards when collecting and using personal information.
 We encourage people to tell us if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving the way we handle your personal details.

 This privacy notice is intended to be brief and clear, and does not cover every single way we handle your personal details in minute detail.
 However, we are happy to provide further information on request.